danderflieger/KiCad/README.md

 Finally, place the electronics through the holes from the back side and solder the pins on the side with copper traces.

-Because copper will continue to oxidize, you may want to consider using some lacquer fingernail polish over the traces to protect them from the open air.
+Because copper will continue to oxidize, you may want to consider using some clear fingernail polish over the traces to protect them from the open air.